-Under that law, the Directors have prepared the financial statements in accordance with International Financial Reporting Standards (IFRSs).
+Under that law, the Directors have prepared the financial statements in accordance with IFRS Accounting Standards ("IFRS") as issued by the International Accounting Standards Board.
 Under company law the Directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Company and of the profit or loss for that period.
 In preparing these financial statements, the Directors are required to:

-- select suitable appropriate accounting policies and apply them consistently; - make judgements and accounting estimates that are reasonable and prudent; - state whether IFRSs have been followed, subject to any material departures disclosed and explained in the financial statements; and - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the Company will continue in business.
+- select suitable appropriate accounting policies and apply them consistently; - make judgements and accounting estimates that are reasonable and prudent; - state whether IFRS have been followed, subject to any material departures disclosed and explained in the financial statements; and - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the Company will continue in business.